jessicacousins/fullstack_vite_webapp/README.md

 ### Frontend Features

 - **Sign-Up & Login**: Users can register for an account using either their email/password or via Google authentication.
+- **Password Reset**: checks if the email exists in the database before sending the reset link, ensuring that only valid users can reset their password.
 - **Form Validation**: The sign-up form validates user input such as email format, password complexity, and ensures users are at least 13 years old before allowing them to create an account.
 - **Privacy Policy Confirmation**: Users must confirm that they have read and agreed to the privacy policy before completing registration.
 - **Google Sign-In Integration**: Users can use Google credentials for seamless sign-up and login via Firebase.